JikesRVM/jikesrvm.github.io/ProjectOrganization.md

 A user who [contributes](/Contributions/) code or documentation becomes a _contributor_.
 Contributors are the people who contribute enhancements, bug fixes, documentation, or other work that is incorporated into the system.
 Anyone can be a contributor.

-The most efficient way to make non-trivial contributions to the project's documentation (User Guide and other online material) is to edit the wiki pages yourself.
-If you are interested in contributing in this fashion, please contact one of the Steering Committee members to ask for edit permissions to our wiki space.
+The most efficient way to make non-trivial contributions to the project's documentation (User Guide and other online material) is to edit the sources  yourself.
+If you are interested in contributing in this fashion, please clone our [GitHub repository](https://github.com/JikesRVM/jikesrvm.github.io) and send us patches or pull requests.

 ### Jikes RVM Team Member